davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 That's rather obscure - but there's nowhere else for the scratch org definition information to go, so it must be part of `VersionInfo`!
 As far as I'm aware, the structure of the `VersionInfo` blob isn't documented formally and could change at any time.

-> This post is _not_ Salesforce documentation and has no official status whatsoever.
+> This article is _not_ Salesforce documentation and has no official status whatsoever.

  Since [`sfdx` is open source](https://github.com/salesforcecli/sfdx-cli), we can pop the hood and find out there.
 What we want, specifically, is the [`@salesforce/packaging`](https://github.com/forcedotcom/packaging) NPM package, used by the [`plugin-packaging`](https://github.com/salesforcecli/plugin-packaging) SFDX plugin, which itself implements the `force:package:version:create` command.
 The relevant code's [here](https://github.com/forcedotcom/packaging/blob/main/src/package/packageVersionCreate.ts#L340).
 I'll save you parsing through some moderately abstract TypeScript and describe what happens, as of this writing.

 The value of the `VersionInfo` field is a ZIP file encoded in base64, which shouldn't be a surprise to anyone used to working with the Metadata API.
 Its contents are a bit surprising, however.
 The ZIP file contains four members, as follows.

+## The Package Descriptor

-`package2-descriptor.json` is a description of the version to be created and of the build org.
+`package2-descriptor.json` is a specification of both the version to be created and of the build org.
 It is _not_ a scratch org definition file.
 Rather, it's a fusion of information about the package itself (derived from `sfdx-project.json`) and information about the build org (derived from the scratch org definition file).
 This file's schema is nominally defined as a TypeScript interface [here](https://github.com/forcedotcom/packaging/blob/ce6036a5878a5675171467b62ccff17c0ff4f24d/src/interfaces/packagingInterfacesAndType.ts#L158).
-However, this interface confusingly melds data elements that are user input and the values into which they are digested, that are _actually_ sent to the server.
+However, this interface confusingly melds data elements that are user input and the values into which they are digested, which are _actually_ sent to the server.
 Plus, it omits several legal parameters!
 The real schema for the descriptor, as far as I can tell, is this:

 ```typescript
 type PackageDescriptor = {